-Significant sources of leakage are not expected in this type of CCMP; however, the different activities that generate them, especially those derived from physical leakage, must be considered.
+Significant sources of leakage are not expected in this type of CCMP; however, the different activities that generate them must be considered.

 In the baseline scenario, CO_2 and CH_4 emissions from production processes are to be considered.
 In the project scenario, CO_2 emissions are expected to be reduced (destroyed).
 In this type of CCMP, no emissions from leakage are expected to be generated.